 - the person's child who provided care (either nursing or support) for the person and who was living in the homestead property for at least two years immediately before the date the person entered the LTC facility or applied for/received DoA HCBS waiver services.
 To be allowed, tangible evidence must be presented to demonstrate:

 - the person was in need of care that would have otherwise required an institutional level of care.
 The evidence may consist of a physician's statement or an evaluation conducted by a medical professional showing the need for such care.
 A diagnosis of Alzheimer's disease or other dementia-related illness constitutes the need for an institutional level of care; and

-- the son or daughter resided with the person for two years immediately before the person began receiving long term care services (NH, SLF or DoA HCBS waiver).
+- the son or daughter resided with the person for two years immediately before the person began receiving LTC services (NH, SLF or DoA HCBS waiver services).
 Acceptable evidence may be tax returns, driver's license, cancelled checks or other documentation demonstrating the son's or daughter's residence in the home for the time frame required; and

 - the son or daughter provided care to the person that prevented the need for NH, SLF or DoA HCBS waiver services.
 The evidence may consist of a sworn affidavit or statement signed by the son or daughter.

 - Other transfers of homestead property should be reviewed for their effect on eligibility.